 We have an orientation framework to facilitate Directors' understanding of our business and their directorship duties.
-Newly-appointed Directors receive a letter of appointment from the Company which sets out the roles and responsibilities of Directors, together with a set of guidance notes which explain their duties and obligations under the Singapore Companies Act 1967, the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST" or "SGX") and the Securities and Futures Act 2001 of Singapore.
+Newlyappointed Directors receive a letter of appointment from the Company which sets out the roles and responsibilities of Directors, together with a set of guidance notes which explain their duties and obligations under the Singapore Companies Act 1967, the SGX Listing Manual and the Securities and Futures Act 2001 of Singapore.